Pactolus: Legend

+The only myth where Pactolus was an active participant is recounted in Nonnus's Dionysiaca detailing the young god, Dionysus, in his Indian campaign.
 According to legend, King Midas divested himself of the golden touch by washing himself in the river.
 The historian Herodotus claimed that the gold contained in the sediments carried by the river was the source of the wealth of King Croesus, son of Alyattes.